mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 The major restriction on the purchase of ships is money.
 Ships designed using the system presented here are constructed using off-the-shelf parts that are common throughout the Imperium.
-Rules for spacecraft using a restricted technology base or cutting- edge technology will be presented in future supplements.
+Rules for spacecraft using a restricted technology base or cutting-edge technology will be presented in future supplements.

 DESIGN CHECKLIST

 1. Choose a Hull.
 a.
 Choose Hull confi guration.